naga-218/NLP_Engineer_test/README.md

 Step 2 : Install all the necessary modules through requirements.txt

-Step 3: Execute the code in Jupyter notebook(Notebook name : sentiment_entity_analysis)
+Step 3: Execute the code in Jupyter notebook(Notebook name : sentiment_entity_analysis.ipynb)

 Post executing the code, Models pickle file and Test predictions file will be downloaded.